alturiak/nio-smith/docs/PLUGINS.md

 ## Plugins can
 - ✔ use (almost) arbitrary python-code
-- ✔ be supplied as single `.py`-file or inside their own directory (either `plugins/sample.py` OR `plugins/sample/sample.py`).
-From [v0.0.2](https://github.com/alturiak/nio-smith/releases/tag/v0.0.2) on, use of directory-based plugins is encouraged.
+- ✔ be supplied
+  - inside their own directory (e.g. `plugins/sample/sample.py`) (encouraged since [v0.0.2](https://github.com/alturiak/nio-smith/releases/tag/v0.0.2))
+  - as a single file (e.g. `plugins/sample.py`) (deprecated with [v0.1.0](https://github.com/alturiak/nio-smith/releases/tag/v0.1.0))
 - ✔ send room-messages
-- ✔ send reactions to specific messages
-- ✔ add multiple commands (with required power levels)
-- ✔ track their sent messages
 - ✔ replace (edit) their sent messages
 - ✔ hook into to received room-messages
+- ✔ send reactions to specific messages
 - ✔ hook into to received reactions
+- ✔ add multiple commands (with required power levels)
 - ✔ limit commands to certain rooms
 - ✔ use built-in persistent storage
 - ✔ automatically be supplied with config-values from plugin-specific config-files at startup